lbryio/lbry.com/content/news/040-tipping-in-LBC.md

 As our team ramps up for the Beta release of the LBRY protocol, we're making sure to have a little fun too.

-New team member Alex Grin set up a LBC tipbot on LBRY's Slack, so now when someone does something cool, we're high-fiving each other with LBRY credits.
+New team member Alex Grin set up a LBC tipbot on LBRY's Slack, so now when someone does something cool, we're high-fiving each other with LBRY Credits.
 It's a great feeling!  **We moved from Slack to Discord and the tipbot made its way over as well!**

 ![micropayments for artists](/img/micropayment-tip-busker.jpg)